A Travel Price Comparison for Families, Couples, and Backpackers Beirut vs. Tel Aviv for Vacations, Tours, and Honeymoons

 Which is Bigger, Beirut or Tel Aviv?

-Beirut is bigger, and its population is about 5.1 times larger than the population of Tel Aviv.
-When comparing the population of Beirut vs. Tel Aviv, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Beirut has a larger population, and is about 5 times larger than the population of Tel Aviv.
+When comparing the sizes of Beirut and Tel Aviv, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.